+- Land Use

 - Open Space

 - Conservation

 - Safety

 - Visual and Historic Resources

 - Transportation

 - Public Facilities

+- Noise

-- Noise.
+- Housing

 Most portions of city General Plans have a "time horizon" of 20-25 years; however, State law requires that Housing Elements be updated every 8 years.
 Housing Element planning periods are sometimes referred to as cycles.
 The City's current Housing Element covers the planning period extending from 2015 to 2023, which is referred to as the "5th Housing Element cycle" in reference to the five required updates that have occurred since the comprehensive revision to State Housing Element law in 1980.
-Every city in the Santa Barbara County Association of Governments ("SBCAG") region is required to prepare a Housing Element update for the 6th planning cycle, which spans the 2023-2031 period, regardless of when the other elements of the General Plan were adopted.
+Every city in the Santa Barbara County Association of Governments (SBCAG) region is required to prepare a Housing Element update for the 6th planning cycle, which spans the 2023-2031 period.

-State law3 establishes detailed requirements for Housing Elements, which are summarized in California Government Code Section 65583:
+State law establishes detailed requirements for Housing Elements, which are summarized in California Government Code Section 65583: